Avaora/ey_aramam/README.md

 # Usage
 ## Finding ip address of the server
 `ifconfig | grep -A 4 en0`
+inet address is the ip address you looking for
 ## Example
 ### firstly you have to start the server by typing this
 type this on the copmuter you want to connect to